wp-plugins/banti-album-proofing/readme.txt

 == Description ==

-Used by professionals who appreciate good design and ease of use, Banti is an online album proofing solution for wedding and portrait photographers that makes album proofing faster than ever before.
+Used by professionals who appreciate good design and ease of use, Banti is an online album proofing solution for wedding and portrait photographers that makes album proofing easier than ever before.
 This plugin allows you to use and manage your client's albums without ever leaving WordPress.
 A Banti Album Proofing account is required to use this plugin.
 You can sign up for a free account at www.bantialbumproofing.com/register

 No matter what software you use to design albums, you can use Banti to proof them.